Winchester u3a Data Protection Policy

 We have a responsibility to ensure members' data is kept up to date.
 Members will be asked to let the Membership Secretary know if any of their data changes.

-The committee has scrutinised their Terms and Conditions and judge that they are GDPR compliant.
+The committee has scrutinised their Terms and Conditions and is satisfied that they are GDPR compliant.

-Members can request access to the data we hold on them by contacting the Membership Secretary and we will normally deal with a request within 14 days.
+Members can request access to the data we hold on them by contacting the Membership Secretary who will normally deal with a request within 14 days.
 A record will be kept of the date of the request and the date of the response.

 If a member contacts us feeling that there has been a breach, they will be asked to produce an email or a letter detailing their concern.
 We will then investigate the breach.
 The member will also be informed that they can report their concerns to the Information Commissioners Office.
 Breach matters will be subject to a full investigation, records will be kept and all those involved notified of the outcome.